• Skip to primary navigation

 • Microwave in 10 second increments until melted.
 Set aside to cool.

-• In a medium bowl, whisk the brown sugar into the cornstarch water mixture until fully combined.
+• In a medium bowl, whisk the ½ cup light brown sugar into the cornstarch water mixture until fully combined.

-• Then whisk in the milk of choice, the cooled melted butter, the vanilla and the 3 tablespoons of maple syrup until combined.
-Make sure the melted butter isn't hot because if you pour hot butter into the cold milk, it will be chunky.
+• Then whisk in the 1 ¼ cups milk, the cooled melted butter, the 1 ½ teaspoons pure vanilla extract and the 3 tablespoons of maple syrup until combined.

 • Slowly pour the wet ingredients into the dry and use a whisk to combine.
 If it gets too thick, switch to using a spatula.